weswinder/agent/README.md

 - Automatic storage of chat history, per-user or per-thread, that can span multiple agents.
 - RAG for chat context, via hybrid text & vector search, with configuration options.
-  Or use the API to query the history yourself and do it your way.
+  Use the API to query the history yourself and do it your way.
 - Opt-in search for messages from other threads (for the same specified user).
 - Support for generating / streaming objects and storing them in messages (as JSON).
-- Tool calls via the AI SDK, along with Convex-specific helpers.
+- Tool calls via the AI SDK, along with Convex-specific tool wrappers.
-- Easy workflow integration with the [Workflow component](https://convex.dev/components/workflow).
+- Easy integration with the [Workflow component](https://convex.dev/components/workflow).
+  Enables long-lived, durable workflows defined as code.
-- Reactive & realtime updates to asynchronous threads.
+- Reactive & realtime updates from asynchronous functions / workflows.
 - Support for streaming text and storing the final result.
 - Optionally filter tool calls out of the thread history.